joelek/bonsai/readme.md

 * Serialize classes as "class".
 * Consider implementing TupleState that changes once irregardless of number of members.
 * Consider implementing RecordState with "insert" and "remove" event messages.
-* Fix issue with lazily initialized ObjectStates.
+* Fix issues with lazily initialized ObjectStates.
 * Fix issue with dynamic ArrayState elements.
 * Consider adding support for Promise<State<Value>>.
 * Decide whether ArrayState.update() should behave as a series of removes and appends.